Gravity particles from Warped Extra Dimensions, predictions for LHC: KK-graviton couplings to matter

-We exemplify the deviations kk-graviton phenomenology can suffer due model building on fermion sector by comparing the total width and decay rates of the scenario \cite{Fitzpatrick:2007qr} with the extreme hypothesis of consider the profiles of both top chiralities to be Planck localized ($\equiv$ ignore the kk-graviton couplings to top quark).
+The authors of references \cite{Agashe:2003zs,Carena:2006bn} realized that enlarge the gauge symmetry on the WED bulk to a $SU(2)_L\times SU(2)_R$ custodial symmetry causes a partial cancellation of the beyond tree level corrections caused by the heavy KK-modes on electroweak corrections from both gauge \cite{Agashe:2003zs} and fermion sector \cite{Carena:2006bn}, lowering down the indirect limits on the mass scale of matter KK modes.
+To enlarge the SM custodial Symmetry to the WED bulk however opens the possibility for the existence new light fermions with exotic charge \cite{Carena:2006bn}.
+It is not the scope of this document to discuss the model building hypothesis inside the microscopic WED scenario.
+We exemplify the deviations KK-graviton phenomenology can suffer due model building on fermion sector by comparing the total width and decay rates of the scenario \cite{Fitzpatrick:2007qr} with the extreme hypothesis of consider the profiles of both top chiralities to be Planck localized considering an additional benchmark where $d_{top} = 0$.

+The covariant derivative in the fermion energy momentum tensor ($T^{\psi_{L/R}}_{\mu\nu}$) induce an additional interaction term of SM fields with the KK-graviton with the form~\cite{Giudice:1998ck,Han:1998sg}: